Online Course Development

-- Write learning objectives for each of the modules.
+- Write learning objectives for each of the lessons.
 Learning objectives provide specifications for assessment and guide the development of instructional strategies.
 They communicate to students the standards and expectations of the course.
 Read about important considerations when writing learning objectives.

 - Become familiar with TRACS and third-party tools and how they can be used to support learning and assessment.
 Read about technology options.

 - Develop a planning matrix.
 The planning matrix provides an overview of all the activities in the course.